This dreamy, creamy lasagna for two has a smooth pumpkin bechamel sauce and a creamy spinach filling. You might find yourself longing for leftovers!

-This Pumpkin and Spinach Lasagna is just about the perfect meal if you love creamy pastas that melt in your mouth and seem way more indulgent than they actually are.
-And if you hate baking up those full-size lasagnas that take forever to make and then last forever and a week.
+A full size, classic vegan lasagna with the meaty sauce and vegan cheeses is perfect.
+But if you want something smaller and different, try this Pumpkin and Spinach Vegan Lasagna for Two.
+It is the perfect meal if you love creamy pastas that melt in your mouth and seem way more indulgent than they actually are.

-I made this vegan lasagna on a weeknight and it took me no more than 45 minutes to put together (plus baking time).
+I made this lasagna for two on a weeknight and it was nowhere near as time-consuming as you might imagine.
 I used those no-boil noodles that cut down on the prep time quite a bit and the 7-inch noodles also fit perfectly in my little baking dish.
+(Update: I've added a full-size version of this recipe to this blog.
+Click here to see the family size vegan Pumpkin Spinach Lasagna)

-There are two kinds of fillings that you need to make for this dish, but they come together easily.
+There are two kinds of fillings that you need to make for this pumpkin and spinach vegan lasagna for two, but they come together easily.
 One is a pumpkin bechamel sauce that is smooth and velvety and fragrant with nutmeg.
 I used almond milk for the bechamel but you can use any nondairy milk.
-The spinach filling is rather like creamed spinach — in fact if you were looking for a vegan creamed spinach recipe I bet you won’t find a better one.
+The spinach filling is rather like creamed spinach -- in fact if you were looking for a vegan creamed spinach recipe I bet you won't find a better one.
 I used cashew cream in place of the dairy cream and it was just perfect.

 To top the lasagna I used some grated potatoes because I love potatoes and I love the crunch they add to the creamy lasagna.
 You could go with breadcrumbs mixed with a little oil and herbs if you'd rather.